-President Biden recently signed an executive order stating that half of all new vehicles sold in the U.S. should be electric by 2030 — so now might be the perfect time to get behind the wheel of a green vehicle.
-If you’re purchasing an electric car, you may be able to save money by pursuing a green auto loan.
+In early August 2021, President Biden signed an executive order stating that half of all new vehicles sold in the U.S. should be electric by 2030.
+The U.S. is progressing toward that goal.
+In 2023, the U.S. electric vehicle (EV) market share was 7.6 percent, up from 5.9 percent in 2022, according to Cox Automotive.
+If you’d like to add to these numbers, now might be the perfect time to get behind the wheel of a green vehicle.
+If you are purchasing an electric car, you may be able to save money by pursuing a green auto loan.

 What are green auto loans?

 A green car loan can be used to purchase eco-friendly cars — or cars with lower average emissions.
 These fuel-efficient cars typically fall under the category of hybrid or electric and are available from many manufacturers, from Ford to Nissan to Tesla.

 Green auto loans incentivize shoppers to consider these environmentally friendly vehicles by offering interest rate discounts, extended repayment terms and other benefits.
 These loans can make green vehicles more affordable for borrowers.